shaliniraghav/shaliniraghav/README.md

 </a>

 - 🔭 I’m currently Working on Android Development Projects and Backend Projects
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django And AWS.
 - 👯 I’m looking to collaborate with other developers and designers
 - ⚡ I am also an active listener.
 - 🌱 I’m currently doing 100 Days Of Code Challenge <a href="https://github.com/shaliniraghav/100daysofcodechallenge" target="blank">100DaysOfCodeChallenge</a>